ConnectedPlacesCatapult/TomboloDigitalConnector/README.md

     -PdoImport=true
 ```

-For example, this exports the London borough profiles from OrganiCity
+For example, this exports the London borough profiles from OrganiCity to `organicity-borough-profiles.json`:

 ```bash
 gradle runExport \